CrunchyData/crunchy-katacoda/postgresql-devel/basics/introindex/04-costs-benefits.md

 The quick answer is: You don't want to create indexes for _all_ the things.
 Indexes **come at a cost**, and these basically boil down to:

-1. You can't (shouldn't) create an index on the fly just to speed up a one-off query.
+1. You can't (shouldn't) create an index on the fly as you're about to run a one-off query.
 Indexes are defined before they can be used, and they take time to build especially for larger tables.
 2. Indexes are stored on disk, and so they also take up space.